Web of Spies

-Web of Spies is the eleventh novel in the long-running Nick Carter-Killmaster series of spy novels.
+Web of Spies is the 11th novel in the long-running Nick Carter-Killmaster series of spy novels.
 Carter is a US secret agent, code-named N-3, with the rank of Killmaster.
 He works for AXE – a secret arm of the US intelligence services.

 Publishing history

 The book was first published in January 1966 (Number A163F) by Award Books part of the Beacon-Signal division of Universal Publishing and Distributing Corporation (New York, USA), part of the Conde Nast Publications Inc. The novel was written by Manning Lee Stokes.

 Plot summary

 The story is set in September 1965.
 Carter is assigned to Mission Sappho – to kidnap British scientist Alicia Todd – holidaying on the Costa Brava with her Russian spy lover – or kill her if she resists.
 Todd has developed a secret formula known as the Paradise Pill which has the ability to greatly enhance a soldier's morale and stamina.
 However, Todd has not left any written records of the formula and has committed the details to memory.

 First, Carter contacts AXE agent Gay Lord in Tangier, Morocco.
 She knows where Todd is staying from her dealings with die Spinne (The Spider) – a Spanish underground group who smuggle Nazis out of Europe.
 Gay Lord kept tabs on the current whereabouts of the smuggled Nazis and reported back to AXE.
 The Spider has recently fragmented into two factions – the largest led by Judas – Carter's adversary in Run, Spy, Run and The China Doll.
 Gay Lord was a double agent; doctoring her reports to AXE about the location of the Nazis in exchange for cash to fund her extravagant lifestyle.
 The smaller faction of The Spider (led by El Lobo) discovered her involvement and killed her.

 Carter escapes from Tangier and travels to a villa near L'Estartit on the Costa Brava where Russian agent Tasia Loften is seducing Alicia Todd.
 Carter discovers that Judas' men will raid the villa and attempt to kidnap Todd.
 Carter arrives at the villa just as it is besieged by Judas' men.
 Carter arranges a truce with the Russian spy in exchange for help in escaping the villa.
 Under the influence of narcotics, Todd panics and bolts and is captured by Judas.

 Carter and Tasia join forces to evade capture and rescue Todd.
 They are summoned to meet Judas at the bullfighting arena in Girona where he intends to sell Todd to the highest bidder.
 Tasia knows that Russia will be outbid by the Americans so she plants heroin on Carter causing him to be arrested on suspicion of drug trafficking before he can complete a deal with Judas.